khuzairie76/Personal_Project/README.md

 * Staff log in id and password is "12345678"
 * Staff log in only print bank statement when user asked for bank statement
-* Anyone feel free to comment and use my sauce code
+* Anyone feel free to comment and use my source code
 * By the way this is my final year project for my foundation csc099
 * (Uitm dengkil) Asid peeps say hi in the comment